dbilanoski/cheat-sheets/software-deployment-and-imaging/fog-project.md

 ### Procedure order

 1. Perform host registration to the FOG server
-2. Sysprep the host os with the shutdown option
+2. [[sysprep-procedures|sysprep]] the host OS with the shutdown option
-3. Create the image in the FOG web GUI and associate it with previosly registered host
+3. Create the image in the FOG web GUI and associate it with previously registered host
 4. Schedule the capturing task in the FOG web GUI on previously registered host
 	1. Schedule the task from the "Hosts" menu on the host itself so you get the option to remove "Wake on LAN" as that one will turn on the host automatically.
 5. Execute network boot and the capturing will start automatically